SpaceSharpScripting/Documentation/README.md

 getEnemyChamps()

 /*
+    returns player position on screen
+    It returns an array, whereby
+    0 - is x and
+    1 - is y
+*/
+getPlayerPos()

+/*
+    Starts S# internal kiting without having to hold any key.
+    Will only stop kiting if you call "stopKiting()" detectionKiting - if set to true it will use "Target Only"-Kiting otherwise it uses "Attack Everything" */ startKiting(detectionKiting)

+/*
+    Stops kiting by script
+*/
+stopKiting()

+/*
 	Draws an ellipse at given x,y position.
 	The parameters define a rectangle in which the ellipse lies (so x,y is the top left corner of rectangle) toggleTime - time the ellipse stays visible on screen in ms